demian-floreani/ReactCrudApp/README.md

 The model for the product is in the Product.cs class under the Models folder.

-You can setup the database locally by using Entity Framework Core to build the database based on the model by running the *Update-Database* command in the Package Manager Console.
+You can setup the database locally (using for example the (localdb)\MSSQLLocalDB server) by using Entity Framework Core to build the database based on the model by running the *Update-Database* command in the Package Manager Console.
 I have included some migrations to seed the initial data.

 ## Frontend